What is cannabis?

 How do you ensure the quality of your products?

 We’re committed to ongoing research and development of high-quality cannabis products designed for everyday use.
-We develop, manufacture, and test all our products on site at Dosecann, our state-of-the-art facilities and are rigorously tested to ensure a high quality, consistent serving with each use.
+We develop, manufacture, and test all our products in our state-of-the-art facilities and are rigorously tested to ensure a high quality, consistent serving with each use.

 What’s the difference between inhaling versus ingesting cannabis?